 These may have social implications and behavioural effects that aid in the development of dogs psychological and physical growth.
 If we switch these off by neutering or castrating too early, we may be denying the opportunity achieve both mentally and physically the dog’s full adult potential.

 Many dogs that have been neutered early, appear to retain far more juvenile characteristics than those neutered when mature.
-In other words, they retain perpetual puppy like characteristics, whilst this may appear to be initially endearing, who would really want a dog that shows low concentration levels and frustrated puppy like behaviour for the remainder of its adult life?
+In other words, they retain perpetual puppy like characteristics, whilst this may appear to be initially endearing, who would really want a dog that shows low concentration levels and frustrated ppuppy-likebehaviour for the remainder of its adult life?

 Can it also cause physiological problems?

-Have you heard of ACL it means Anterior Cruciate Ligament That is the ligaments that stabilises the knees.
-This is one of the most common orthopedic injuries that are seen in dogs.
+Have you heard of ACL it means Anterior Cruciate Ligament That is the ligaments that stabilise the knees?
+This is one of the most common orthopaedic injuries that are seen in dogs.
 What is the main cause?
 It was long believed that it was sudden movement caused this problem.
 This has now been disproved.
 Please read THIS

-A small portion of dogs suffer torn cruciates as an injury caused through exertion.
+A small portion of dogs suffers torn cruciate ligaments as an injury caused by exertion.
 The agility, working gundogs and heelwork to music type dogs.
-However it is now accepted that the vast majority of the dogs that suffer from this debilitating injury have been neutered.
+However, it is now accepted that the vast majority of the dogs that suffer from this debilitating injury have been neutered.

-ACL Anterior Cruciate Ligament and HD Hip Dysplacia, is massively on the increase.
-New Research has now shown that dogs over 4 years old that are spayed or castrated are considerably more likely to suffer cruciate tears and hip dysplasia, than dogs that are uneutered
+ACL Anterior Cruciate Ligament and HD Hip Dysplasia is massively on the increase.
+New Research has now shown that dogs over 4 years old that are spayed or castrated are considerably more likely to suffer cruciate tears and hip dysplasia than dogs that are not neutered

 It was long believed that eunuchs (castrated humans) were castrated to stop them being interested is the ladies of the Harem.
-In reality they were used as palace guards, because of the affect neutering has on the “osteoclasts” these eunuch's were therefore appreciably taller, making them more imposing as guards and soldiers.
+In reality, they were used as palace guards, because of the effect neutering has on the “osteoclasts” these eunuchs were therefore appreciably taller, making them more imposing as guards and soldiers.

 That must put enormous strain on the joints and hips.

-I am not totally against neutering, but at the right time, and for the right reason.
+In Conclusion: I am not totally against neutering, but at the right time, for the right reason, to the right dog.
 Never before physical and mental maturity.
-Allowing your dogs to reach full maturity in both body and mind is absolutely vital for our pets wellbeing.
+Allowing your dogs to reach full maturity in both body and mind is absolutely vital for our pets well-being.